 Skills and Qualifications: Mr. Shaffer received his Master of Business Administration degree from Marquette University and his Bachelor of Science degree in Mechanical Engineering from the University of Illinois.
-Mr. Shaffer's educational background and broad range of leadership experience in various aspects of our business globally, are attributes that qualify him for service as a member of our Board of Directors.
+Mr. Shaffer's educational, manufacturing and sales background combined with a broad range of leadership experience in various aspects of our business globally, are attributes that qualify him for service as a member of our Board of Directors.